After Midnight (1989 film)

-After Midnight is a 1989 American horror anthology film directed by Ken and Jim Wheat, and starring Marg Helgenberger, Marc McClure, Alan Rosenberg, and Pamela Segal.
-Besides the three stories within the movie, there is a wraparound story with a deus ex machina at the end.
+After Midnight is a 1989 American horror anthology film written and directed by Ken and Jim Wheat and starring Marg Helgenberger, Marc McClure, Alan Rosenberg, and Pamela Segal.
+Besides the three stories within the film, there is a wraparound story with a deus ex machina at the end.

 Plot

 Prologue

-Allison and Cheryl are two college students in a new class, "The Psychology of Fear."
+Allison and Cheryl are two college students in a new class, "The Psychology of Fear".
 It is taught by a strange professor named Edward Derek.
 One of Derek's in-class experiments involving a revolver makes jock Russ urinate in his pants, humiliating him.
 This leads to the censuring of the class by the university, to which Professor Derek responds by inviting his students to his home for a private lesson.
 Allison reluctantly attends with Cheryl.
 There, he tells the students three tales centered on fear.

 The Old Dark House

 Couple Joan and Kevin are celebrating Kevin's birthday.
 After a dinner, Joan suggests they drive on an old highway along the coastline.
 A tire blows out, leaving the couple stranded, and Kevin notices tacks lying across the road.
 Joan suggests asking for a phone at a dilapidated mansion nearby, much to Kevin's reluctance.
 Once inside, the couple become separated, and Kevin finds a room with human skulls arranged on a table.

 In a parlor, he is confronted by Joan, who dons a mask on the back of her head, and brandishes shears, before the doors close.
 Unbeknownst to him, Joan and all of the couple's friends are waiting in the room—the entire event was orchestrated as a prank followed by a surprise party.
 As their friends open the door to reveal Joan with a birthday cake, a panicked Kevin unintentionally decapitates her with a sword.